Control - Loops Practice

 Part B

 Ask the user to enter the information for meals or "QUIT" for the name of the meal if they want to stop.
-Don't accept negative prices or spiciness values (make them keep trying until they give good numbers).
+Don't accept negative prices or spiciness values (make them keep trying each one until they give good numbers).
 Then print the meal they entered, and show the total price.
-Don't get the rest of the info or print if they said they want to quit.
+Don't even get the rest of the info or print if they said they want to quit.

-After the loop print both the most expensive meal and the spiciest meal you saw (it is okay if these turn out to be the same meal.)
+After the loop ends, print both the most expensive meal and the spiciest meal you saw (it is okay if these turn out to be the same meal.)
 (NOT just the price or the spiciness, but the whole meal)